-Regularly think about your goals and remind yourself of why you want to reach them.
-This can be done in whatever way suits you, from focusing on them each morning, to including them in your daily journaling.
+Regularly think about your goals to remind yourself of why you want to reach them.
+This can be done in whatever way prefer, from focusing on them each morning, to including them in your daily journaling.
 You may even wish to listen to goal focused guided meditations and positive and uplifting music and podcasts.
 Whatever you decide, find what works for you and stick to it.

 2. Create a vision board

 Collect some images that sum up your goal and create a vision board to help you to stay on track.
 It could include images, inspirational quotes, mantras or anything else that will support you with some creative visualisation.
 Having a visual reference point is a great way to stay focused.

 Look closely at your commitments and how you spend your time to see if anything can be tweaked, combined or removed.
 To do this you could list your weekly and monthly tasks under two headings: passions and obligations.
 That way if something isn’t joyful or essential you could consider letting it go.
 Further reading: how to simplify your life.

 Once you’ve simplified your schedule it’s good to protect your time.
 Without doing so you may find it gets taken up with something deemed more important.
 Never feel you must say yes to every invitation, offer or request.
 Feel confident in making bold choices about how you spend your time and set some boundaries to protect it.
 That way you’ll have more hour in the day to focus on your goals.

 We all have things we can’t resist checking: news updates, email, social media etc. It’s prudent to establish your weaknesses so you can be mindful of when you’re being distracted.
 If you find it difficult to avoid procrastinating, there are many things you can try.
 These range from putting your phone on silent to turning off the wi-fi in your home (seriously, I’ve done this!).
 Your time is precious so don’t let the distractions win!
 Further reading: six ways to spend less time online.